tolees/sconti/content/B081F8KXHD-it.md

 Ahora mismo tienes [LEGO Technic Catamarano e Barca a Vela 2 in 1  Giocattolo Galleggiante  42105](https://www.amazon.it/dp/B081F8KXHD/?tag=tolees00-21) a 29.99 EUR (original: 39.99 EUR) (25.01 %  de descuento) en el siguiente enlace!

 [![LEGO Technic Catamarano e Barca a Vela 2](https://m.media-amazon.com/images/I/51knaMR1iEL._SL200_.jpg)](https://www.amazon.it/dp/B081F8KXHD/?tag=tolees00-21)

+Características:

+- Features 2in1 Catamaran model toy which really floats on water It rebuilds into a cool power speed boat toy, inspired by real race boats.
+- Fans can angle the sails for a racing position, raise and lower the 2 daggerboards to maximise stability, then use the rudder to steer.
+- For the first time ever both models float on water - check this classic 2-hull catamaran design, working sails, daggerboards and rudder
+- Ideal for developing engineering skills, these fantastic floating models feature a green-blue-orange colour scheme for an impressive display.
+- At over 12” (32cm) long, 8” (22cm) wide and 17” (44cm) high, this awesome model sailboat is made for easy handling in the bathtub.

 [Visítala!!!](https://www.amazon.it/dp/B081F8KXHD/?tag=tolees00-21)